-The Group is in favor of the submission at general meetings of external resolutions on the dissemination of best practices in terms of governance, professional ethics, social cohesion, environmental protection, and digitalization.
+The Group (through its GLEs) is in favor of the submission at general meetings of external resolutions on the dissemination of best practices in terms of governance, professional ethics, social cohesion, environmental protection, and digitalization.

 The Group considers interaction with other market participants a precious source of information for fostering internal corporate governance standards and ensuring consistency among the Group.
-The flow of information within the Group is made effectively, in compliance with the confidentiality obligations principles, in order to ensure adequate cooperation and alignment among Group's functions.
+The flow of information within the Group is made effectively, in compliance with the confidentiality obligations and antitrust principles, in order to ensure adequate cooperation and alignment among Group's functions.